-Here are 10 things we saw and learned about Gros Morne National Park that you need to know before you go:
+The 10 things we learned about Gros Morne National Park (details):

 Trust me when I say, that if you read these things, you will enjoy your trip there even more than we did (and avoid the annoying negative things we experienced too).

-Gros Morne National Park is in this province, and if you wish to get to New Foundland from the south like we did (where we came from), you need to take a Ferry from a place called North Sydney and register your car and your group in advance.
+Gros Morne National Park is in this province, and if you wish to get to there from the south like we did, you need to take a Ferry from a place called North Sydney and register your car and your group in advance.